Fergus Sheppard New Zealand architects and buildings collection (the Sheppard Collection)

 The collection is arranged into two series: Architects and Practices, and Buildings Registers.
 Items within these series are filed in alphabetical order, retaining the original vertical file arrangement.
 File dates refer to the content of the files rather than the dates of the architect's birth/death or career.

-Access by appointment only due to storage location.
+Access by appointment only due to storage location, please allow two working days for retrieval.

 - Inventory of the Fergus Sheppard New Zealand architects and buildings collection (the Sheppard Collection).